Marcus Degerlund

-Marcus Gustav Degerlund (born 16 March 1998) is a Swedish footballer who plays as a defender for Jönköpings Södra IF in Superettan.
+Marcus Gustav Degerlund (born 16 March 1998) is a Swedish footballer who plays as a defender for FC Stockholm.

 Club career

 Youth years and early senior career

 Degerlund grew up in Västerås, where he started his football career at the local club Västerås IK.
 The club's senior team by then competed in the Swedish fourth tier, Division 2.
 But before being able to make his first team debut, Degerlund moved to Västerås SK ahead of the 2013 season, aged 14.

 At VSK, Degerlund made his first appearance in a senior game during the spring of 2015.
 He played the whole game as Västerås lost 1–4 against Nyköpings BIS in Division 1, the Swedish third tier.
 Eventually, he would play one other competitive match for his side during the season, before getting signed by Hammarby IF in December 2015.

 At the Stockholm-based outfit, Degerlund played in the U19s and U21s during 2016.
 He was a key player as Hammarby won the Folksam U21 Allsvenskan said year, through a 4–0 final win against IF Brommapojkarna.